nawrotw/donation/README.md

 Is first donation done immediate on submit?
      - now: 2024-05, monthUntil: 2024-05, donation: 1 => totalDonation === 1 - is this valid?
      - now: 2024-05, monthUntil: 2024-06, donation: 1 => totalDonation === 2?
+MobileView:
+ - action button at the bottom of the screen? (show resizing)

 [CornerCase] when month changed e.g. user changed untilMonth at 2024-04-30T23:59:59.900Z What is more important to the user: